vijishmadhavan/UnpromptedControl/README.md

 Automatically removing objects from images is a challenging task that requires a combination of computer vision and deep learning techniques.
 This code leverages the power of OpenCV inpainting, deep learning-based image restoration, and blending techniques to achieve this task automatically, without the need for user prompts.
 The ControlNetModel and StableDiffusionInpaintPipeline models play a crucial role in guiding the inpainting process and restoring the image to a more natural-looking state.
 Overall, this code provides an efficient and effective way to remove unwanted objects from images and produce natural-looking results that are consistent with the surrounding image content.

-**For sure it has limitations and fails with some images(mostly faces), we need to mask the object as well as the shadow from the object to get good results.**
+**"Surely, it has its limitations and might fail with certain images, especially those of faces, and may require some back and forth.
+To obtain good results, we need to mask not only the object but also its shadow."**

 ![restore Result](examples/obj2.jpg)